symmetrics/mrg_config_german/doc/README-EN.txt

 shop owner to take the shop online as quickly as possible.

-For others the module provides a convenient opportunity to change the texts and other settings in a central place before the installation of the module, if it is necessary.
+For others the module provides a convenient opportunity to change the texts and other settings in a central place before installation of the module, if it is necessary.

 It is highly recommended to use this module together with